- Small and convenient

-The Sonos Play:1 is the new baby brother in Sonos's line-up of wireless speakers.
-It's the cheapest Sonos speaker ever, selling for £169 - with a free Sonos Bridge if you're quick enough (one comes bundled until the end of 2013).
+The Sonos Play:1 is the baby brother in Sonos’s line-up of wireless speakers.
+It’s the cheapest Sonos speaker, selling for £199.

 There are some unavoidable sonic compromises in a small speaker like this, but Sonos has shown rivals how it should be done with the Play:1.
 This is probably Sonos’s most impressive product to date.